- Must visit

 Discover the best of Zurich — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Zurich trip today.

-Zurich’s signature dish of sliced veal in a creamy white wine and mushroom sauce, often served with rösti.
-It is one of the city’s best-known traditional specialties.
+Zurich’s signature dish of sliced veal in a creamy white wine and mushroom sauce, traditionally served with rösti.
+It is one of the city’s most classic meals.

-A classic Swiss potato dish, pan-fried until crisp and golden.
-In Zurich it is often served as a side with meat dishes, but it also appears as a simple standalone plate.
+A Swiss potato dish of pan-fried grated potatoes with a crisp exterior and soft center.
+In Zurich it is often served as a side, but it can also be topped as a full meal.

 Official public transport app